OwenPendrighElliott/deep_dreaming/README.md

-# Dreaming About Cats and Dogs
+# Deep Dreaming

 ## Overview
-This is a CNN trained on a dataset available as part of the Cats Vs Dogs kaggle competition https://www.kaggle.com/c/dogs-vs-cats

-The model is then used to generate 'deep dream' images inspired by the original work at Google https://en.wikipedia.org/wiki/DeepDream

-I aim to improved this model in future but the results are interesting enough at the moment.
+This is an implementation of deep dreaming in Python using PyTorch.
+The model used in a pre-trained VGG19.

+The basic idea is to make an input image into a variable that has gradients associated with it.
+This image is then passed through the network until the desired layer is reached.
+The loss is then computer as the L2 norm of the desired layer and this is backpropagated to the input image.
+The computed gradients are then used to perform gradient ascent on the input image by the formula $X = X + lr * \frac{d}{dX}f(X)$ where $X$ is the input image as a tensor.

 ## Examples